 Do you know a lot about blogging?
-Do you know how load plug-ins, fix CSS problems, or even solve technical issues?
+Do you know how to load plug-ins, fix CSS problems, or even solve technical issues?

 Then you may want to consider getting into starting your own blog management business.
 Today their billions of blogs out there and this has opened up huge opportunities for people to earn extra money on the side.